 There are three types of beaches in Martha’s Vineyard: private beaches, town beaches and public beaches.
 The private beaches – you guessed it – are private.
 The town beaches are open to a specific town’s residents.
 You need a beach sticker (or a walk-on permit) to access a town beach.
 The Martha’s Vineyard public beaches are open to anyone on the island.

-7 Public Beaches
+Martha’s Vineyard Public Beaches

 There’s limited paid parking.
 After hours and off-season, parking is free.
 The parking lot is a 10 minute walk on a paved trail lined with beach plums to Moshup Beach.

 The Menemsha Public Beach is not the best beach on the island in terms of sand, width or parking.